Hands-on Gear Review

 The lid latches and handles are smooth and intuitive to use.
 However, the 45 Elite is extremely heavy.

 The Pelican 45 Elite handily reveals the manufacturer's pedigree in durable cases.
 Pelican is best known for designing and selling a whole range of waterproof boxes for transporting electronics in rugged environments.
-The thought process on expanding to coolers is clear: If they're good at making boxes to keep the elements out, why not try the same but keep the elements in?
+The thought process on expanding to Pelican coolers is clear: If they're good at making boxes to keep the elements out, why not try the same but keep the elements in?
 And they have succeeded.
 They bring high-end plastic engineering and excellent hardware to this cooler.
 Our testing team had no problems whatsoever with the durability of the 45 Elite.

 The heavy build and lack of wheels makes this the least portable cooler in our test.
 Its 35 pound weight is 8 pounds more than the next heaviest, and is very noticeable in transport.
 Load this up with just a short weekend's worth of food and ice, and even a strong solo adult will not be able to get it around.

 Only the Yeti Tundra 45 is more expensive in our test.
 This is not a cheap piece of equipment.
 The investment, however, will be returned in convenience, ice costs, and avoiding spoiled food.
 Even in the hottest climates, the 45 Elite will keep valuable meats and dairy cold for a useful amount of time.
 Less expensive coolers might only keep ice and cool temps for a day or two.
-In these same conditions the Pelican will maintain food-safe conditions for twice that, at least.
+In these same conditions the Pelican coolers will maintain food-safe conditions for twice that, at least.
 In the long term, the Pelican will outlast less expensive options, all while withstanding significant abuse.

 At a slightly better price and similar insulating performance to our Editor's Choice winning Yeti, the Pelican 45 Elite will serve its owner well.
 Be advised that this Pelican cooler is bulky and heavy, even as compared to the rugged Yeti.
-As compared to cheaper coolers, it is ridiculously heavy.
+As compared to cheaper models, it is ridiculously heavy.

 Other Versions and Accessories